urysegal/libwebqc/README.md

 # libwebqc
-C Interface library to the WebQC web service
+C Interface library to the WebQC web service.

 This library is intended to be a base for the C++ and Fortran interfaces.
 It does not do any computations - it calls the WebQC web service.